BernardoMB/nodejs-practices/NodeJS Practice 05 - Git & Heroku/README.md

    ```bash
    $ heroku keys:add
    ```
    This is going to scan our SSH directory and add up our key.
-So much more easier than configure the SSH key no Github!
+So much more easier than configure the SSH key on Github!

 - We can view the keys added on Heroku by running the following command:
    ```bash